Node

 HTTPie has built-in support for persistent sessions.
 These allow you to reuse request components, such as HTTP headers and cookies, between requests made to the same host.

-You create and use sessions by setting the
+You create and use sessions by setting the --session

 parameter.
-As its value, specify the path to a file which will be used to store your new session.Data which is supported by sessions, such as the
+As its value, specify the path to a file which will be used to store your new session.

 header in the above request, will now be saved into the file.
-On subsequent requests, you may now omit theAuthorization
+On subsequent requests, you may now omit the Authorization

-header – it’ll be included automatically as it’s defined in your sessionInstead of specifying a session file, you may also use a simple name (
+Instead of specifying a session file, you may also use a simple name (--session=example

 ).
 In this case, HTTPie will automatically save the session to an internally managed file.
-Each session is tied to the host it originates from, sohttp --session=example example1.com
+Each session is tied to the host it originates from, so http --session=example example1.com

-andhttp --session=example example2.com
+and http --session=example example2.com

 will exist independently of each other